yufeng-wu/yufeng-wu.github.io/index.md

 ## Research Interests

-- **Responsible AI---Robustness, Safety, and Generalizability:** Investigating why models fail in certain scenarios and creating methods to help models perform reliably across diverse real-world contexts.
+- **Responsible AI---Robustness, Safety, and Generalizability:** investigating why models fail in certain scenarios and creating methods to help models perform reliably across diverse real-world contexts.

 - **Causality for AI:** leveraging the framework of causality to enhance AI models' explainability, resilience to distribution shifts, and management of dependencies in the training data.